Sean Blanchard: Allan Cup Hockey

 Despite retiring as a professional, Blanchard continued to play, signing with the newly formed senior hockey team Stoney Creek Generals, of Allan Cup Hockey.
 Upon joining the Generals, he reunited with former Knights teammate Dennis Maxwell.
 Between 2016 and 2019, the Generals would win the league four times on a trot, and in 2018 would go on to win the Allan Cup, beating the Lacombe Generals in the final.
 Following the culmination of the 2018–19 season, the Generals were sold and relocated, thus becoming the Brantford Blast.
 Blanchard was named team captain - a position he held for the previous two season in Stoney Creek - and the team made it to the ACH Finals against the Hamilton Steelhawks.
 The finals were cancelled, however, as a result of the ongoing COVID-19 pandemic.

-As of July 2020, Blanchard is the sole remaining active member of the former London Knights.
+As of July 2020, Blanchard was the last remaining active member of the former London Knights.